prjctgeek/foodie/content/recipes/artichoke_dip.md

 [taxonomies]
 categories = ["recipe"]
-tags = ["appitizer"]
+tags = ["appetizer"]
 +++

-A quintisessial potluck item from decades past, it's easy to assemble, travels well and can be reheated easily.
+A quintessential potluck item from decades past, it's easy to assemble, travels well and can be reheated easily.

 <!-- more -->

-Serve with crakers or little slices of baguette.
+Serve with crackers or little slices of baguette.